GEORGINA-ELIZABETH

 Living Archive: The Home As Galley

-Rather than attempting to revise misrepresentation within white frameworks, this project creates a parallel space that documents Blackness as it lives—unrevised, unfiltered, and unperformed.
-The domestic site functions not only as context but as content, offering an alternative to the mythologies imposed by Western culture and visual history.
+Rather than attempting to revise misrepresentation within white frameworks, this project creates a parallel space that documents Blackness as it lives, unrevised, unfiltered, and unperformed.
+The domestic site functions not only as context but as content, offering an alternative to the mythologies imposed by Western culture and visual history The project explores what Black existence looks like when it is not produced in response to, or shaped by, the white gaze.
+Using the home as both site and method, everyday life, family presence, and routine become part of the work rather than separate from it.

 The work incorporates biblical and mythological dissection, confronting the use of symbolic storytelling to control, romanticise, or subjugate Black identity, especially that of Black women.
 This is not resistance, but refusal: an archive of being, not becoming.